4.2.2 Benefits income test & limits

 Variation for JSP

-For JSP recipients who are not required to satisfy the activity test under Part 2.12 Division 1 Subdivision BA of the SSAct, payments from approved friendly societies (1.1.A.215) in respect of the incapacity are NOT defined as income.
+For JSP recipients who are not required to meet mutual obligation requirements under section 40L of the SS(Admin)Act due to a temporary medical incapacity, payments from approved friendly societies (1.1.A.215) in respect of the incapacity are NOT defined as income.